 Have a mixture of honey and apple cider vinegar to get rid of menstrual irregularities.
 Honey neutralises the bitter taste and helps you to get the maximum benefits of Apple cider Vinegar.

 Irregular periods are when you notice missed, delayed, unnatural bleeding patterns or inconsistency in menstruation.
 If you get periods irregularly now and then and going out of schedule, then it is a matter of concern.

 You can maintain the balance in your periods by adding the right foods for regular periods to your diet and consuming the appropriate nutrients we have mentioned here.

 A. It is normal to get irregular periods during the first few years of menstruating.
 Sometimes, it happens for a longer time.
 Women may have irregular periods at any age.
-However, to be sure about if it is severe or not, you must consult a gynaecologist.
+However, to be sure if it is severe or not, you must consult a gynecologist.

 A. Yes, you can avoid irregular periods without medications.
 With the right mixture of vitamins, minerals, and nutrients, you can get your regular period cycle back.

 A. A period cycle of 15 days is not ideal.
 In general, period cycles lie between 26 to 32 days.
 You may notice some premenstrual symptoms before 15 days from your period’s date.
 If you get periods every 15 days, consult a doctor.